When Mr. FAF and I were looking to buy a house, we did a lot of research on the Washington DC metro area.

 Mr. FAF and I decided to focus only on the left half of the map and found some great deals.

-Although we fancied the idea of living in DC proper, we had to expand our search to outside of the city to find better deals.
+Although we fancied the idea of living in downtown DC, we had to expand our search to outside of the city to find better deals.

 If you work in DC and live further out, you can have a long and expensive commute.